-Once we have installed all of the piers in the area that we are wanting to lift, we will set up lifting apparatuses at each pier location.
-Each apparatus will include a lifting head and a hydraulic cylinder.
-We hook all of these stations up to one centralized pump and then we start the lifting process.
+After all of the piers are installed in the affected area, we set up our lifting apparatus at each pier location.
+Each apparatus includes a lifting head and a hydraulic cylinder.

 This is where it can get tricky.
 You will need to check off the following items when you are performing a lift:

-4. Lock all locations off once house has been lifted to the desired elevation
+- Lock all locations off once a house has been lifted to the desired elevation

-Now, running into these on homes are very rare, but it does happen.
-That is one of the major unknowns within our profession as a lot of these home's don't have building plans that we are able to review prior to this step in the process.
-At the end of the day we can lift almost any home, but there could always be those outlying scenarios that would inhibit us from doing so successfully.
+Now, these occurrences are very rare, but they do happen.
+This is one of the major unknowns within our profession as many of these homes do not have building plans that we are able to review prior to the installation/lift process.

 But, at the end of the day, we can lift 99% of foundations we take on, but there could always be outlying scenarios that inhibit a successful lift.

 For another article on the subject, check out: What to Expect When Lifting a Home (Cosmetic Corruption & Functionality).